-The Lawyers' Fund for Client Protection of the State of New York his Annual Report of the Lawyers' Fund for Client Protection focuses on the Fund's activities in calendar year 2022, the 40th year of operations of the Lawyers' Fund.
-The Lawyers' Fund is an independent public trust, financed by New York's legal profession, that reimburses law clients for financial losses caused by dishonest conduct in the practice of law.
+Highlights from the 2023 Annual Report of the Board of Trustees he Annual Report of the Lawyers' Fund for Client Protection focuses on the Fund's activities in calendar year 2023, the 41st year of operations of the Lawyers' Fund.
+The Lawyers' Fund is an independent public trust, financed by New York's legal profession, that reimburses law clients for financial losses caused by the dishonest conduct of lawyers in the practice of law.
 No other profession provides such protection to its clients.
-The Lawyers' Fund is administered by a Board of Trustees appointed by the Court of Appeals.
+The Lawyers' Fund is administered by a Board of Trustees appointed by the Judges of the Court of Appeals.
 The Trustees serve renewable three-year terms as a public service without compensation.